 After that, restart PC to check if the "Automatic Repair, Your PC did not start correctly" error has been resolved.
 If not, keep reading.

-Some reports suggest that your antivirus will lead to the error "Automatic Repair, Your PC did not start correctly."
-Then, you need to disable the early launch anti-malware protection option to deal with the automatic repair your PC did not start correctly error message in Windows 10/8/7, as shown in the following steps.
+Some reports suggest that your antivirus could cause error "Automatic Repair, Your PC did not start correctly."
+Therefore, you need to disable the early launch anti-malware protection option.

 Your PC did not start correctly